korito1416/ClimateSocialPolicy/Appendix.rst

 Appendix A.3.2 Finite-Difference Scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In this section, we introduce an upwind finite-difference scheme for discretizing the state variables of the HJB.

 Appendix A.3.2.1 Upwind Scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accordingly, we construct equispaced grids for these three state
+We construct equally spaced grids for these three state variables :math:`x,y,z` as
-variable :math:`x,y,z` as

 .. math::